 • Professional indemnity covers the legal costs of defending the misdiagnosis claim and any compensation

-• Delayed diagnosis claims in veterinary medicine are increasing as owners invest more in advanced treatment options
+• Delayed diagnosis claims are increasing in frequency as owners invest more in advanced veterinary treatment

-• The claim may include the additional treatment costs, the animal's reduced quality of life, and the owner's emotional distress
+• The claim may encompass additional treatment costs, the animal's reduced quality of life and the owner's emotional distress

-• Detailed clinical records, diagnostic reasoning, and follow-up protocols strengthen your defence
+• Detailed clinical records, documented diagnostic reasoning and follow-up protocols strengthen your defence

 Insurance Tips for Veterinary Practices